From tug-of-war to Brownian Boost: explicit ODE solutions for player-funded stochastic-differential games: Scaled gameplay in the low- limit

 But $\frac{g_\rho(1,u)}{f_\rho(1,u)} = S_\rho(1,u)$ by Theorem~\ref{t.fg}, so that

 where the error $\vert E_u \vert$ is bounded on compact subsets.
 This completes the proof of Proposition~\ref{p.driftscaled}.

 {\bf Proof of Theorem~\ref{t.lowkappasde}(2).} Ethier and Kurtz's~\cite[Corollary~$7.4.2$]{EthierKurtz} provides a framework for proving the convergence of discrete Markov chains to diffusion processes.
-For the framework to apply to a sequence of Markov chains \( \{ Y^n \} \) with transition kernels \( p_n(x, \cdot) \), it is sufficient that the following conditions are met. \begin{itemize} \item The scaled drift coefficients $b_n(x) := n^2 \int (y-x)\, p_n(x,dy)$ converge uniformly on compact sets to a continuous function $b(x)$. \item The scaled diffusion coefficients $a_n(x) := n^2 \int (y-x)^2\, p_n(x,dy)$ converge in the same sense to one (the variance of the limiting diffusion). \item The jumps of $Y^n$ are uniformly bounded by order~$n^{-1}$. \item The martingale problem for the limiting generator
+For the framework to apply to a sequence of Markov chains \( \{ Y^n \} \) with transition kernels \( p_n(x, \bullet) \), it is sufficient that the following conditions are met. \begin{itemize} \item The scaled drift coefficients $b_n(x) := n^2 \int (y-x)\, p_n(x,dy)$ converge uniformly on compact sets to a continuous function $b(x)$. \item The scaled diffusion coefficients $a_n(x) := n^2 \int (y-x)^2\, p_n(x,dy)$ converge in the same sense to one (the variance of the limiting diffusion). \item The jumps of $Y^n$ are uniformly bounded by order~$n^{-1}$. \item The martingale problem for the limiting generator

 is well-posed. \end{itemize} The chains $Y^n$ may be specified on $[0,\infty)$ rather than~$\N$, by linear interpolation.
-When the above conditions are met, these chains are continuous real-valued processes on $[0,\infty)$ whose scaled versions
+When the above conditions are met, these chains are continuous real-valued processes on $[0,\infty)$ whose speeded versions

 converge in distribution to the unique solution of the SDE

 where $W_t$ is standard Brownian motion.
 (Convergence occurs in the compact-uniform topology on the space~$\mc{C}$ of continuous functions mapping $[0,\infty)$ to~$\R$, because our interpolated prelimiting processes are continuous, and $\mc{C}$ is a closed subspace of the space of c\`adl\`ag paths with the Skorokhod topology---the $J_1$-topology in Billingsley's~\cite{Billingsley} terminology---employed by Ethier and Kurtz.)